borjadotai/finimize-test/README.md

 - Put the user first and improved the product to, while keeping it simple and clean, give a more informative experience to the user
 - Didn't test extenisvely but showed how I can setup test frameworks and some basic unit tests for each type (didn't wanna go into integration / e2e)

-I would probably improve the user inputs validation and maybe add a few things here and there but overall, for the given timeline, I am pretty happy with the state of the product! 💪😜
+I would probably improve the user inputs validation and maybe add a few things here and there (maybbe deboucing the inputs so we make less requests) but overall, for the given timeline, I am pretty happy with the state of the product! 💪😜